VermeilChan/MetalSlugFontReborn/Documentation/FAQ.md

 ## Contributions

 **Q: How can I contribute to MetalSlugFontReborn?**
-A: We welcome contributions!
-You can help by reporting issues, submitting pull requests, or suggesting improvements.
+A: You can help by reporting issues, submitting pull requests, or suggesting improvements.

 ## License